 When the reuse feature is enabled, you can additionally allow anonymous users (users without an account) to submit reuses.
 This is recommended on Open Data portals or portals which do not allow external users to create an account.

-By default the portal will send a notification to the administrators for every reuse submission.
-You can add additional recipients email adresses in the form "New reuses notifications recipients".
+By default, the portal will send a notification to the administrators for every reuse submission.
+You can add additional recipients email addresses in the form "New reuses notifications recipients".